marcdotson/asc-training/README.md

 doesn’t have a `-dev` tag).
 For example, to install Python 3.12.4, run `pyenv install 3.12.4`.

 Remember how you shouldn’t use the OS version of Python?
-You can set the default version of Python that you’ll use (leaving the OS to do it’s own thing).
-For example, to set Python 3.12.4 as the default global version, run `pyenv global 3.12.4`.
+Set the global default version of Python that you’ll use (leaving the OS to do it’s own thing).
+For example, to set Python 3.12.4 as the global default version, run `pyenv global 3.12.4`.
 If you run `pyenv versions` again you should see an asterisk by the global default you specified.